Utah trooper attempting to pull over driver finds 5-year-old boy behind the wheel

-The child was driving his parent's car after the Utah Highway Patrol said the boy got mad when his mom said she would not buy him a Lamborghini.
+The Utah Highway Patrol said the child drove his parents' car after getting mad when his mom said she would not buy him a Lamborghini.

 That is when he apparently decided to take the car to California to buy one for himself.